 There will be DJ sets starting at 6:30 p.m. and leading up to the fireworks display.
 Get more details at their website.

 Enjoy fireworks for a good cause at the annual Lake Sammamish Fireworks Show.
 The proceeds will go towards the Issaquah Food & Clothing Bank for children facing food insecurity.
 There is $15 parking on-site or an entrance fee for walk-ins.
 Donations encouraged.

 6. Red, White & Boom Fireworks

 Snoqualmie’s annual community fireworks show is back, and this year will be a night your family won’t forget.
 Each year they add more and more to the show, bringing something spectacular to the community each time.
-This show will have something for everyone, from vendors, food trucks, and attractions, Red, White & Boom promises a fun experience for all visitors.
+This show will have something for everyone, including vendors, food trucks, games, and attractions.
+Red, White & Boom promises a fun experience for all visitors.